anuvirtane/signup-app/README.md

     - time of arrival, days spent and time of leaving
     - name and contact information
     - car or no car
+    - if car, what time arrives and leaves and from where and where to
+    - if no car, does wish lift or not, if yes, from where and where to
     - will be added before 5.2.

 ### Information page (for each course)